pandabuilder/pandachaika/README.md

 You can configure the requirements, and remove the modules you aren't going to use (MySQL, rarfile, pushover, etc.)

+The [mysqlclient](https://github.com/PyMySQL/mysqlclient-python) python package requires some headers and libraries, check their documentation.

 How to run
 ---------------------